Schemes of Arrangement

 Applying for a no-objection statement: supporting documents to send to the Panel

-- The information that the Panel expects to receive in an application for a no-objection statement is listed in Schedule A to this Guidance Note.
+- The information that the Panel expects to receive in an application for a no-objection statement is listed in Appendix A to this Guidance Note.

 Letter of intention